atamaniuc/hosts_etl/README.md

 # 🧪 Host Data ETL Pipeline

-A robust Python ETL pipeline that processes host data from Qualys and Crowdstrike APIs with hybrid pagination, deduplication, and MongoDB storage.
+A simple Python ETL pipeline that processes host data from `Qualys` and `Crowdstrike` APIs with "hybrid" pagination, deduplication, and MongoDB storage.

 ## 🚀 Quick Start